ZachSaucier/sveltekit-blog/src/lib/posts/2025/creators-and-curators-dilemma.md

 ---
-title: The creator's dilemma and the curator's dilemma
+title: The creator's niche dilemma and the curator's dilemma
 date: 2025-02-10
 description:
 tags: